Technical-User-Git/public-assets/ora/ora-client19.3-dual-arch.md

 **[+] Step 4**: Run the x64 client installer

-Verify if ORACLE_HOME environment variable is declared, in your terminal session enter the following command:
+:exclamation: Verify ORACLE_HOME environment variable declaration, **it should not be referenced**!
+So in your terminal session enter the following command:

 :arrow_forward: **`Get-ChildItem env:ORACLE_HOME`**